yanando/liquidctl-cpu-temp/README.md

 requires lm-sensors and liquidctl to be installed

-get the temperature device from the sensors command, I.E k10temp-pci-00c3
+get the temperatureDevice from the sensors command, I.E k10temp-pci-00c3